asyirri/Blog-Preview-Card/README.md

 A responsive blog preview card built with HTML and CSS, based on a [Frontend Mentor](https://www.frontendmentor.io) challenge.

+## Preview

+Here you can see the preview from my [Github Page](https://asyirri.github.io/frontendmentor-challange2/)

 ## Features

 - Interactive hover and focus states.